 This entire website is dedicated to your drive to Costa Rica—there is no doubt that you can drive to Costa Rica from the US.
 Please also check out our book for a deeper dive into this fantastic journey written by someone that has actually done the drive to Costa Rica from California several times.

 Do I need my Driver’s license to cross the border into Mexico?

 A: Not technically, but you will need it if you are pulled over and once you get to the Guatemala border crossing.

 What is the best route through Mexico?

 Can I take my household good to Costa Rica?

-Q: I am moving to Costa Rica and debating flying or driving…taking my time and taking a few things from home.
-Do you think travel with 2 big dogs will be a problem?
+Q: I am moving to Costa Rica and debating flying or driving.
+I want to take my time and a few things from home.
 What about pulling a trailer?

 A: Take an inventory of the things you are taking and be prepared to give some creative fees to the police and border guards.